-(c) Conventional longitudinal studies produce only snapshots of outcomes than depicting their generating processes.
+(c) Conventional longitudinal studies produce only snapshots of outcomes

+Although sample-based longitudinal models with only a few widely spaced points of assessment use attributes such as "process" and "dynamic(s)," they analyze covariation structures between snapshots representing outcome statuses on certain occasions rather than depicting their generating processes.
 As mentioned above, the latter occur on shorter time scales than the frequently used annual, biannual, or even more widely spaced measurement intervals.
 These processes remain obscured not only in the traditional crosslagged panel models, but also in recent derivatives introduced under the general heading of latent difference score models (for an overview, see McArdle 2009).
 Grimm et al. (2012) presented an extension of the subcategories of the constant change model, proportional change model, and dual change model in which recent changes are modelled to predict subsequent changes.
 In applications (e.g., Deventer et al. 2018; Ghisletta/Lindenberger 2005; Grimm et al. 2012; Mund/ Never 2014), the terms "process" and "dynamics" seem ubiquitous without any mention being made of which actual processes were at work between the widely spaced outcomes.
 Thus, it is true that each of the modern derivatives of the cross-lagged panel model offered a new perspective on or angle for looking at the data, but this was a case of reform and/or repair rather than a substantial paradigm shift.
 This holds for the reformulation of residual change into latent change (Stever/Eid/Schwenkmezger 1997), the combination of cross-lagged panel models with latent growth models (see McArdle 2009), and the mending of flawed details of the crosslagged model as in the Random Intercepts Cross-Lagged Panel Model (RI-CLPM; Hamaker/Kuiper/Grasman 2015).
-Still, all these models share the same heritage (Usami/Hayes/McArdle 2015).
-The aforementioned innovations suggest that the portrayal of "real" dynamic processes as they occur in human lives is still incomplete, as Hamaker et al. (2015) concluded after having presented their improvements:
+Still, all these models share the same heritage (Usami/Haves/McArdle 2015).
+The aforementioned innovations suggest that the portraval of "real" dynamic processes as they occur in human lives is still incomplete, as Hamaker